wacncontent/CustomizeTool/output/articles/active-directory/active-directory-privileged-identity-management-getting-started.md

 <properties
-   pageTitle="Azure Privileged Identity Managment How To Table of Contents" description="Learn how to manage privileged identities with the Azure Privileged Identity Managment extention." services="active-directory" documentationCenter="" authors="IHenkel"
+   pageTitle="Azure Privileged Identity Management How To Table of Contents" description="Learn how to manage privileged identities with the Azure Privileged Identity Management extension." services="active-directory" documentationCenter="" authors="IHenkel"